qorix-group/process_description/process/folder_templates/features/feature_name/requirements/chklst_req_inspection.rst

         -
         -
       * - REQ_09_01
-        - For stakeholder requirements: Do those cover assumed safety mechanisms needed by the hardware and system?
-        - Note that stakeholder requirements covering safety mechanisms come from rationales, whereas feature requirements are covering safety mechanisms coming from :need:`gd_chklst__safety_analysis`
-        -
-        -
-        -
-      * - REQ_09_02
         - Do the feature requirements defining a safety mechanism contain the error reaction leading to a safe state?
         - Alternatively to the safe state there could also be "repair" mechanisms.
 Also do not forget to consider REQ_05_01 for these.
         -